Vistosi Sebenica Table Lamp

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, preferably a white/opaque bulb.

 Manufacturer: Vistosi, Murano, Italy.

-Other versions: A version with a closed top and made in one piece is also produced.
+Other versions: This Vistosi Sebenica table lamp was also made in a version with a closed top.
+A version made in one piece was also produced.